 This continuing exercise can help the University, Faculties and Programmes identify and solve key issues in teaching and learning in the respective programmes, so as to continuously enhance the overall quality of the programmes to improve the learning and development of our students.

-For programmes that participate in ECI for Programme Outcomes Assessment, all core course(s) from Year 2 to 4 are selected to use the same GA Rubric for evaluation.
+For programmes that participate in the Outcomes Assessment exercise, all core course(s) of Year 2 and 4 are selected to use the same GA Rubric for evaluation.